VEK239/StructGNN-lipophilicity/README.md

 # mol_properties

-## baseline_improvements
+## MPAPC-65
-The development of the [D-MPNN model](https://github.com/chemprop/chemprop) with the second encoder is located in this branch.
+The development of the [D-MPNN model](https://github.com/chemprop/chemprop) with the second encoder without message passing is located in this branch.

 ### The second encoder's algorithm